awsdocs/amazon-fsx-windows-user-guide/doc_source/supported-fsx-clients.md

 The following AWS compute instances are supported for use with Amazon FSx:
 + Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
-+ Amazon WorkSpaces instances – to learn more, see the AWS blog post [ Using Amazon FSx for Windows File Server with Amazon WorkSpaces](http://aws.amazon.com/blogs/desktop-and-application-streaming/using-amazon-fsx-for-windows-file-server-with-amazon-workspaces/)\.
++ Amazon WorkSpaces instances – To learn more, see the AWS blog post [ Using Amazon FSx for Windows File Server with Amazon WorkSpaces](http://aws.amazon.com/blogs/desktop-and-application-streaming/using-amazon-fsx-for-windows-file-server-with-amazon-workspaces/)\.
-+ Amazon AppStream 2\.0 instances – to learn more, see the AWS blog post [ Using Amazon FSx with Amazon AppStream 2\.0](http://aws.amazon.com/blogs/desktop-and-application-streaming/using-amazon-fsx-with-amazon-appstream-2-0/)\.
++ Amazon AppStream 2\.0 instances – To learn more, see the AWS blog post [ Using Amazon FSx with Amazon AppStream 2\.0](http://aws.amazon.com/blogs/desktop-and-application-streaming/using-amazon-fsx-with-amazon-appstream-2-0/)\.
-+  VMs running in VMware Cloud on AWS environments – to learn more, see the AWS blog post [Storing and Sharing Files with Amazon FSx for Windows File Server in a VMware Cloud on AWS Environment](http://aws.amazon.com/blogs/apn/storing-and-sharing-files-with-amazon-fsx-in-a-vmware-cloud-on-aws-environment/)\.
++  VMs running in VMware Cloud on AWS environments – To learn more, see the AWS blog post [Storing and Sharing Files with Amazon FSx for Windows File Server in a VMware Cloud on AWS Environment](http://aws.amazon.com/blogs/apn/storing-and-sharing-files-with-amazon-fsx-in-a-vmware-cloud-on-aws-environment/)\.

 The following operating systems are supported for use with Amazon FSx:
-+ Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016
++ Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, and Windows Server 2019\.
 + Windows Vista, Windows 7, Windows 8, Windows 8\.1, and Windows 10 \(including the Windows 7 and Windows 10 desktop experiences of Amazon WorkSpaces\)
 + Linux, using the `cifs-utils` tool